qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 ### Pattern matching with binaries

-One exciting thing of pattern matching is that binaries can be matched too.
-This makes decoding binary data such a enjoyment.
+One exciting thing about pattern matching is that binaries can be matched too.
+This makes decoding binary data such an enjoyment.
 I love processing data in Elixir and that's one of the strong reasons.

 If you're interested, I wrote another post on binaries: [Questions for BitString, Binary, Charlist, and String in Elixir — Part 2: Binary (or bytes)](https://qhwa-85848.medium.com/questions-for-bitstring-binary-charlist-and-string-in-elixir-part-2-binary-or-bytes-687315789030)

 To be continued:

-2. List and recursion
+* comparison
-3. Pipeline and small single-purpose functions
+* List and recursion
-4. Immutation and pure functions
+* small single-purpose and pure functions
-5. Try & Catch.
+* Try & Catch.